kierandenshi/reading-list-be/README.md

 # Reading List API
 Hello!
-Thank you for your interest in joining our back end engineering team at Stylindex :)
+Thank you for your interest in joining our api engineering team at Stylindex :)

 We ask all candidates to complete this short exercise to help us evaluate their suitability for the roles we are recruiting for.
 We recommend spending between 2 and 4 hours.
 You will have an opportunity to discuss your solution, and the choices you made at the next interview stage.